Zverik/Nik4/README.md

 to force landscape or portrait orientation prepend the format with `+` or `-` characters.
 Or don't bother and enter numbers by hand: `-d 150 100` will export a 15×10 postcard map.

+### Wait, what's that again, about dimensions?

+Dimensions you specify in `--size` (`-d`) and `--size-px` (`-x`) arguments are not exactly width and height in that order: they will be swapped if a bounding box would fit better.
+For example, when you export "landscape" bbox and specify `-d 200 400`, the image would be 40 cm wide and 20 cm tall.
+To prevent this behaviour, use `--norotate` option: with it, that image would be 20 cm wide, with the bounding box expanded vertically.

+When you don't want your bounding box altered, use `0` for one of dimension values.
+The first one in that case is considered a long side length, the second is for shorter side.
+With `--norotate` option, they are width and height respectively.
+For example, `-x 1024 0 --norotate` would make the resulting image 1024 pixels wide regardless of bounding box proportions.

 ### Print a route

 On the image above there is a route.
 Nik4 cannot parse GPX files or draw anything on top of exported